 CAVE UNDER PREDJAMA CASTLE

 The network of cave passages in Predjama is more than 14 km in length; the passages also cover the area both under and behind the castle, and through a hidden passageway that leads from the castle into the free world they stretch above the castle as well.
 Although the cave is a branched and long one, only the 700-metre long section closest to the entrance is open for regular visitor tours.
-The cave is inhabited by various different species of bats, which make each cave visit even more special.
-Since the care for the bats is of particular importance, it is necessary for the cave to be left to the bats only during their hibernation period, and the cave is during the winter months therefore closed for visitors.
-The area of the cave closest to the entrance was in the Middle Ages used as a horse stable and this still gives it its present-day name.
+The cave is inhabited by various different species of bat, which make each cave visit even more special.
+Since bats are protected, no-one can enter the cave during their hibernation period, so the cave is closed during winter months.
+The area of the cave closest to the entrance was used as a horse stable in the Middle Ages and this still gives it its present-day name.
 But this cave section had been used even a long time before that – it is namely an important archaeological site, which dates back to the Stone Age.